 At about $6,000 for the two-night voyage for four, families will want to take into account a number of factors — including kids’ ages and interests — to ensure they’re choosing the best time to go and getting maximum value out of this premium experience.
 For a more detailed account of our family’s experience aboard Star Wars: Galactic Starcruiser, plus tips for bringing kids, read our Guide to Star Wars: Galactic Starcruiser With Kids on Better.

-Brooke Geiger McDonald is the national content director for Make It Better Media Group.
-A Chicago native, she has worked for publications like O, The Oprah Magazine and SHAPE Magazine and her work has appeared in The Points Guy, Parents, TravelPulse, Attractions Magazine, Disney Food Blog, and more.
-Her favorite nonprofits to support include Give Kids the World Village and Shedd Aquarium.
+Brooke Geiger McDonald is the national content director of Make It Better Media Group.
+A Chicago native, she has worked for publications like O, The Oprah Magazine and SHAPE Magazine and her work has appeared in The Points Guy, Parents, TravelPulse, Attractions Magazine, MSN, Disney Food Blog, and more.
 Follow her on Instagram @brookegmcdonald and Twitter @BrookeGMcDonald.